jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 The primary barrier lies in the innovative nature of #gls("swith") itself.
 As an emerging technology, there is no single standard that would cover all the unique characteristics of #glspl("swith").
 This absence, however, does not diminish the importance of standards-based approaches.
 Instead, it necessitates a careful and considered application of related standards from adjacent fields.
+// does this sentce sound strange?
 In the case of #gls("swith"), relevant adjacent fields include aerospace engineering, hydrogen storage and handling, pressure vessel design, and structural engineering.
-The task lies in judiciously selecting and adapting these standards to address the specific needs of #gls("swith") development.
+The task lies in judiciously selecting and adapting these standards to address the specific needs of #gls("swith") development and certification.
 This adaptive system is particularly crucial in the realm of experimental structural testing.
 Standards provide guidance on test methodologies, safety protocols, and data collection and analysis procedures.
-By leveraging these established practices, researchers can ensure that their experimental work on #gls("swith") is rigorous, repeatable, and aligned with industry expectations.
+By leveraging these established practices, researchers can ensure that their experimental work on #glspl("swith") is rigorous, repeatable, and aligned with industry expectations.

-On top of that, the process of applying and adapting existing standards to #gls("swith") development could itself contribute to the eventual formulation of #gls("swith")-specific standards @Jiang2018.
+On top of that, the process of applying and adapting existing standards to #gls("swith") development and certification could itself contribute to the eventual formulation of #gls("swith")-specific standards @Jiang2018.
-This iterative process of standard application and refinement is a hallmark of technological progress, ensuring that as #glspl("swith") mature, so too does the regulatory and standards framework surrounding it @Jiang2018.
+This iterative process of standard application and refinement is a hallmark of technological progress, ensuring that as #glspl("swith") mature, so too does the regulatory and standards framework surrounding them @Jiang2018.
 In other words, theoretically as the technology progresses from concept to prototype to commercial product, standards will need to adapt accordingly.
 For instance, in the early stages of #gls("swith") development, standards might hypothetically focus on areas such as materials testing and structural analysis.
 Regardless of the initial focus, as #glspl("swith") advances, standards may expand to cover areas such as manufacturing processes, maintenance procedures, and operational guidelines for hydrogen-powered aircraft.
-Consequently, it can be said that the evolution of standards is likely to play a pivotal role in the maturation of #glspl("swith").
+Consequently, it naturally follows that the evolution of standards plays a pivotal role in the maturation of #glspl("swith").

 #summary_([
-In conclusion, the role of standards in #gls("swith") development is multifaceted and still in its infancy.
+In conclusion, the role of standards in #gls("swith") development and certification is multifaceted and still in its infancy.
 While the innovative nature of #glspl("swith") presents challenges in terms of standard application, these hurdles also offer opportunities for advancing both the technology and the regulatory framework surrounding it.
 At the time of writing this thesis, there are no known standards or regulations that could be applied for obtaining certification for #glspl("swith").
 This lack of an available certification procedure severely limits the industrial and scientific employment of #glspl("swith").
 As a result, there is a clear demand for proper standards on which industry and scientific institutions can build upon.
 This proactive approach to standardization could be crucial in overcoming the current limitations and facilitating the wider adoption of #glspl("swith").
-By carefully adapting existing standards and paving the way for #gls("swith")-specific standards, researchers and engineers can establish comprehensive validation protocols.
+By carefully adapting existing standards and paving the way for #gls("swith")-specific standards, researchers and engineers could establish comprehensive validation protocols.
 These protocols ensure that #glspl("swith") are developed and structurally validated in a manner that is safe, efficient, and aligned with industry and regulatory expectations.
 ])